murallcl/BEAST_pype/README.md

 # **BEAST_pype**: An automated pipeline for high throughput phylodynamic analyses using BEAST 2.

-BEAST_pype is a pipeline for [BEAST 2](https://www.beast2.org/) with aim of automating and parallelizing many of the steps involved in phylodynamics using [BEAST 2](https://www.beast2.org/).
+BEAST_pype is a pipeline with aim of automating and parallelizing many of the steps involved in phylodynamics using [BEAST 2](https://www.beast2.org/).
 The [workflows](https://github.com/m-d-grunnill/BEAST_pype/wiki) expedite phylodynamic analyses using [BEAST 2](https://www.beast2.org/) via a series of python-based Jupyter Notebooks.